CitrineInformatics/gemd-docs/docs/high-level-overview.md

 Attributes contain structured materials data that is representative of an Data Object.
 For example, a Process Object can have Parameters and Conditions as such: “sinter at 2400 K for 6 hours in kiln 14”.

-* **Property Attribute:** Describes a property that is measured or calculated, they are aspects of a material, e.g. “the hardness of the sample”.
+* **Property Attribute** describes a property that is measured or calculated, they are aspects of a material (e.g., “the hardness of the sample”).
-* **Parameter Attribute:** Describes the settings of a tool that are set by the user for a specific purpose, e.g. “the size of the indenter” or “the grid spacing in a simulation”.
+* **Parameter Attribute** describes the settings of a tool that are set by the user for a specific purpose (e.g., “the size of the indenter” or “the grid spacing in a simulation”).
-* **Condition Attribute:** Describes the aspects of the environment during a process or measurement, e.g. “the temperature of the environment during measurement”.
+* **Condition Attribute** describes the aspects of the environment during a process or measurement (e.g., “the temperature of the environment during measurement”).

 Each Attribute has specified fields that are required or optional as defined in Table3 and Table6 below.